 Take a stroll!

-To discover the area, nothing is best than to take a pleasant stroll along the couple of streets such as:
+To discover the area, nothing is best than to take a pleasant stroll along a couple of streets such as:

 - rue Irénée Blanc, which leads to